+Students may park their cars around the perimeter of the staff parking lot and must register their vehicle information with the office.
+Visitor parking and the staff parking lot are not for student use.
 Stopping and parking is not allowed along the driveway as this is a bus route.
 Those waiting to pick-up students are asked to park in a spot in the student parking lot.
 All traffic signs on school property must be respected.
-Failure to do so may result in loss of permit and/or referral to police.

 Students are not to sit in cars on school property at any time.
 Loud music from parked cars or cars waiting to pick up students disturbs the learning environment.